Advising Practicum is taking place Wednesday, October 29. Click here for details and full schedule.

 10 a.m., Alumni Games, Strong Stadium (respective fields)

-Show off your skills in a baseball, softball, or men’s soccer game with fellow alumni
+Show off your skills in a baseball or softball game with fellow alumni

 10 a.m.-1 p.m.
 Olde English Classic Festivities, Leeson Park